 Quantitative Health Sciences

 The Department of Quantitative Health Sciences (DQHS) at the John A. Burns School of Medicine (JABSOM) promotes clinical and translational research, education, and related services through collaboration and innovation in areas of quantitative health sciences.
 The department strives to improve population and individual health by transforming health care through quantitative health methodological development; training and empowering the next generation of clinical and translational researchers in state-of-the-art quantitative health research techniques; and fostering interaction and collaboration with researchers across the Hawaii healthcare community.
-DQHS houses the Master of Science in Clinical and Translational Research (MSCTR) graduate program, the Bioinformatics Core Facility, and the Biostatistics Core Facility, and provide quantitative expertise and support to multiple institutional infrastructure grants, including Ola HAWAII and INBRE.
+DQHS houses the Master of Science in Quantitative Health and Clinical Research (MSQHCR) graduate program, the Bioinformatics Core Facility, and the Biostatistics Core Facility, and provide quantitative expertise and support to multiple institutional infrastructure grants, including Ola HAWAII and INBRE.

-By providing high-quality training, the program aims to increase the critical mass of clinical and translational research at UH, including its minority investigators.
+By providing high-quality training, the program aims to increase the critical mass of clinical research at UH, including its minority investigators.
 Prospective students include junior faculty, fellows, residents, and other students from health sciences, natural sciences, mathematical and physical sciences.

 In their mission to promote excellence and reproducible research, the Biostatistics Core Facility provides high quality, efficient and reliable biostatistical research collaboration and support services to basic science, clinical and translational, and community-based investigators.
 The core specializes in statistical research design, data management and data analysis, participates in grant proposal development, conducts methodology research, and provides education and training in biostatistics and other related areas.